Strong non-vanishing of cohomologies and strong non-freeness of adjoint line bundles on $n$-Raynaud surfaces: -Tango curve and -Raynaud surface

-\begin{rmk} When $n=1$, condition (2) is satisfied automatically by (1) and this is the usual definition of Tango curve (see \cite{Tango72,Ra78,Mu13}).
-When $n>1$ condition (2) is necessary since there are indeed such triples $(C,f,D)$ only satisfying condition (1) without condition (2) (see example \ref{non-Tangocurve}). \end{rmk} As the base curve in \cite[section 2.2]{GZZ}, the following example is obtained by a slight modification of the example 1.3 in \cite{Mu13}, which was first found by Gieseker \cite{G71} in the case $e=n=1$ and $p=3$. \begin{exmp} Let $Q(X,Y)$ be a homogeneous polynomial of two variable of degree $e$ with a nonzero coefficient of $Y^e$ and $C\subset \mathbb{P}^2=\textbf{Proj}\ k[X,Y,Z]$ be a curve defined by the homogeneous equation of degree $p^ne$:
+\begin{rmk} For $n=1$, the condition (2) is satisfied automatically by (1) recovering the standard definition of Tango curve (cf. \cite{Tango72,Ra78,Mu13}).
+When $n>1$, the condition (2) is essential: there exist such triples $(C,f,D)$ only satisfying the condition (1) but not the condition (2). \end{rmk} As in the base curve construction in \cite[section 2.2]{GZZ}, the following example is a slight modification of the example 1.3 in \cite{Mu13}.
+This construction originates from Gieseker's work in \cite{G71} for the case $e=n=1$ and $p=3$. \begin{exmp} Let $Q(X,Y)$ be a homogeneous polynomial in two variables of degree $e$ with nonzero coefficient of $Y^e$ and $C\subset \mathbb{P}^2=\textbf{Proj}\ k[X,Y,Z]$ be the curve defined by the homogeneous equation of degree $p^ne$: